christianengineer/christianengineer.github.io/_posts/2024-03-07-peruvian-superintendence-of-banking-insurance-and-pension-funds-tensorflow-scikit-learn.md

 ---
-title: Peruvian Superintendence of Banking, Insurance, and Pension Funds (TensorFlow, Scikit-Learn) Financial Regulator pain point is detecting fraudulent financial activities, solution is to employ machine learning algorithms to screen transactions and identify patterns indicative of fraud, protecting the financial system
 date: 2024-03-07
+description: We will be using TensorFlow for deep learning algorithms and ScikitLearn for machine learning models.
+These tools offer powerful algorithms for fraud detection.
+layout: article
 permalink: posts/peruvian-superintendence-of-banking-insurance-and-pension-funds-tensorflow-scikit-learn
-layout: article
+title: Fraud detection challenge tackled with ML algorithms TensorFlow SkicitLearn.
 ---

 ## Objectives and Benefits